Siyu-C-TOMO/Warp_Pipeline/README.md

 *   **Automated Workflow**: Integrates Warp and a custom eTomo optimization routine to streamline processing.
 *   **Centralized Configuration**: Manages all parameters in a single `config.py` file.
 *   **Advanced eTomo Optimization**: A parallelized stage identifies and excludes high-error views and fiducials to improve alignment.
+*   **Flexible Gain Handling**: Automatically finds the gain reference if not explicitly configured.
 *   **Structured Logging**: Generates organized logs for easy tracking and debugging.

 ### Workflow Diagram